 - 1. Uniforms are to be clean, pressed, and in good repair.
 As with all personal property, these should be labeled with the student's name. - 2.
-The skirt or dress should be hemmed and worn at a length no shorter than 2 inches above the knee. - 3.
+The skirt or dress should be hemmed and worn at a length no shorter than 3 inches above the knee. - 3.
 Shoes should be clean and in good condition.
 Students are not allowed to walk on the backs of their shoes, and shoelaces must be tied.
 Students with a doctor's note filed with the Dean may be allowed to wear white athletic shoes with white shoelaces (Converse and no high top shoes are not allowed). - 4.
 Only school-issued outerwear should be worn between 8:30 and 3:30 (even during the cold weather months). - 5.
 Students must wear blazers with the uniform to all Masses and to any other event that the Dean of the Upper School designates requiring the formal school uniform.
 Furthermore, students must wear blazers when they walk up to the altar to receive Holy Communion or a blessing.
 No outerwear is to be worn under the blazer. - 6.
 No outerwear, jackets, sweatshirts, or rain gear are to be worn around a student's shoulders or tied across the front of her chest or waist. - 7.
 School uniforms must be buttoned at all times, and the waistband of skirts should not be rolled. - 8.
 An SAA approved shirt must be worn under an SAA approved sweatshirt. - 9.
 The "out of uniform" uniform includes the following: - a.
 Jeans (no ripped, distressed, or washed out jeans) - b.
 SAA t-shirt - c.
 Socks (must be visible) - d.
 Lanyard around the neck (must be visible) - e.
 Tennis shoes - f.
 St. Agnes outerwear - g.
-Approved St. Agnes joggers sold by Key Club (when specifically allowed) - h.
-P.E. uniform may be worn on Field Day. - 10.
-Special ceremony attire: - a.
-No article of clothing may be too tight, too short, or too revealing.
-Dresses must be knee length, midi, or maxi; pants suits are acceptable. - b.
-No bare midriffs, cutouts, tank tops, crop tops, tube tops, or spaghetti straps are allowed. - 11.
-Students will be allowed to wear their team athletic shirt and/or outerwear on game days.
+Approved St. Agnes yoga pants sold by Key Club (when specifically allowed) - 10.
+When students are out of uniform, they must follow expectations of modesty. - a.
+No article of clothing may be too tight, too short, or too revealing. - b.
+No bare midriffs, no tank tops, crop tops, tube tops, or spaghetti straps are allowed. - c.
+P.E. uniform shorts can be worn on Field Day.

+11. Students will be allowed to wear their team athletic shirt and/or outerwear on game days.
 Official athletic attire includes a St. Agnes team shirt and/or sweatshirt (depending on the weather) with the St. Agnes team uniform.